dougsweetser/Q/docs/Gravity/three_roads_to_quaternion_gravity.md

 different situation arises.
-Since observer *B* is farther away from the gravitational source than observer *A*, observer *A* will see the measurement made by *B* as easier - there is less stuff - meaning observer *A* measurers observer *B*'s clock as ticking freer and faster, and observer *B*'s ruler looks bigger.
+Since observer *B* is farther away from the gravitational source than observer *A*, observer *A* will see the measurement made by *B* as easier - there is less stuff - meaning observer *A* measures observer *B*'s clock as ticking freer and faster, and observer *B*'s ruler looks bigger.
 This means observer A will say the speed of light looks greater than *c* at *B*.
 One could argue that such an effect should be crazy small, yet that is what gravity is, a